 Best for Large Teams on a Budget – Basecamp

 Overall, we like Asana for larger teams in terms of features – but if you can’t spend a lot on project management, then Basecamp is a good choice.
-Asana costs $24.99 per user, per month for the Business plan, which is what large teams will want to go for – meaning that if your team has more than 12 people, Asana will be more expensive each month than Basecamp.
+Asana costs $24.99 per user, per month for the Advanced plan, which is what large teams will want to go for – meaning that if your team has more than 12 people, Asana will be more expensive each month than Basecamp.

 Basecamp doesn’t have some of the customization, support, and other enterprise features that larger teams might enjoy, but when money is tight, it’s a solid choice.
 Some features (such as SAML) can be made up with third-party integrations, but don’t come as a native part of Basecamp.
 If you’ve got a team of 50 people, for example, then you’ll be paying just under $6 per user, per month for Basecamp Pro Unlimited, which would put it among the cheapest project management solutions.